 - Explore this GitHub repo containing code for creating a swimming pool detector using deep learning in ArcGIS as presented at the Esri UC 2018 plenary.

 - Find information on using the REST-based geoprocessing services in ArcGIS Enterprise, which can be used to automate object detection workflows.

-- Read about the arcgis.learn module in the ArcGIS Python API, which can be used to call the Deep Learning tools.
+- Read Help documentation and a blog about the arcgis.learn module in the ArcGIS API for Python, which can be used to call the deep learning tools.

 Authoritative learning resources focusing on key ArcGIS skills: